-“The branch of the science deals with the study of the heredity and variation in genes and genotype is called genetics. “
+“The branch of biology dealing with the study of ‘heredity’ and ‘variation’ in genes and genotypes is called genetics. “

-“The study of structure and function of DNA, genes, chromosomes and related alterations are called genetics.”
+“The study of structure and function of DNA, genes, chromosomes and related alterations is known as genetics.”

-The term “Genetics” was coined by William Bateson is 1905.
+The term “Genetics” was coined by William Bateson in 1905.

 The term “genetics” was derived from the Greek word “genetikos” and “genesis”.
 Genetikos: generative and genesis: origin.